Daniel639/React-Portfolio/README.md

 ## Deployment

 This portfolio is deployed and hosted on Netlify.
-You can view the live site at [dbsreactportfolio.netlify.app].
+You can view the live site at [https://dbsreactportfolio.netlify.app](https://dbsreactportfolio.netlify.app).

 ## Feedback